The surge analysis tool of choice

 BOSfluids provides support for defining overlapping groups of elements and nodes that enable you to partition your model in a logical way and to apply bulk operations to different parts of the model.
+In addition to user-defined groups, BOSfluids maintains a collection of built-in groups that enable you to select elements and nodes on the basis of their properties.
 This can save a lot of time when you need to adapt operating conditions or pipe-related data.

 Because BOSfluids works with 3-D piping models you can easily correlate the model to the actual piping system, helping you to avoid making modeling mistakes.
 Another significant advantage is that BOSfluids can not only predict the magnitude of the unbalanced fluid forces, but also their direction and exact location.
 This makes BOSfluids ideal for combined fluid-structure analyses.